enigmazhu/ICDM2020-Tutorial-DAG/index.md

 concerns, data valuation, data accounting, data pricing and data auditing.
-The solution to these long-neglected prob- lems is to rigorously establish "data" as a new asset class and invest research eort into the whole bundle of problems lying at the intersection of data science and other domains which we collectively put under the umbrella of "governance".
+The solution to these long-neglected prob- lems is to rigorously establish "data" as a new asset class and invest research effort into the whole bundle of problems lying at the intersection of data science and other domains which we collectively put under the umbrella of "governance".
 In this tutorial, we aim to introduce the notion of data as asset